 As recovery coaching is an after-care treatment, understanding the role of a recovery coach is important.
 They can help you with:

-- the resources you might need to get more treatment and or to engage with other activities that can help you stay productive,
+- Resources you might need to get more treatment and or to engage with other activities that can help you stay productive,

 YES!
 A recovery coach is most often not a therapist, sponsor or doctor.
 They are separate professionals engaged by you to help with your recovery.
 They generally have no medical training and cannot prescribe or administer medications.
 A recovery coach, however, can guide you to the right type of medical treatment.
 They understand the signs of addiction, relapse triggers, detox side effects, and can advise you to seek medical attention when necessary.

 Recovery coaching can be an important step as you transition from a rehabilitation center or a sober living home.
-If you have questions regarding treatment options, or would like a referral to an addiction recovery coach, contact us.
+If you have questions regarding treatment options, or would like a referral to an addiction recovery coach, contact the Aquila Recovery Team.
+Our compassionate team of recovery professionals will refer you to a great recovery coach, and help to advance you on your journey.
+You can call us at (202) 618-9125 or request a consultation online.